 1 G is a base amount used be the Norwegian Labour and Welfare Administration to calculate benefits.
-It is adjusted each year and per 1 May 2021 1 G corresponded to NOK 106 399 (increasing to NOK 110 016 from 1 May 2022).
+It is adjusted each year and per 1 May 2022 1 G corresponded to NOK 111 477

+- b.
+President and CEO;

+- c.
+Members of the Executive Management;

+- d.
+Heads of Branches abroad;

+- e.
 Persons responsible for the following key functions: internal audit, risk management, actuarial function and compliance.